 This week, I’ve read a lot of social media posts saying that single mothers celebrating Father’s Day is wrong.
-The reasoning being that it diminishes the role of the father in the lives of our children, and that we as mothers shouldn’t do it.
+The reasoning being that it diminishes the role of the father in the lives of our children, and that we, as mothers shouldn’t do it.
 I hugely believe in the important role that fathers play in the lives of their children.
 I see amazing examples of fatherhood in my close family and amongst my friends.
-I have single fathers as friends and date a single fathers.
+I have single fathers as friends and date a single father.
 They all do amazing jobs at prioritising their children and successfully co-parenting with their children’s mothers.
 It can be done and I know it can be done well.
 So, where these good, present fathers are concerned, we should celebrate their role just as we have Mother’s Day.

 Before I continue this, I feel that I need to justify why I’m a single mother.
 I’m not sure why I do.
 It frustrates me that the finger of blame is pointed at the single mother doing her best for her children, and not the absent or occasional fathers.
-I’ve read a lot of criticism recently about single mothers complaining how much we push fathers out of our children’s lives.
+I’ve read a lot of criticism recently about single mothers, complaining how much we push fathers out of our children’s lives.
 It’s incredibly frustrating.
-Why aren’t we praising the women that stay raising the babies when fathers refuse to be a part of their lives instead of criticising them for their choice of men.
+Why aren’t we praising the women that stay raising the babies when fathers refuse to be a part of their lives instead of criticising them for their choice of men?
 You think we don’t know we made a mistake?
 We’re living it every day.
 168 hours a week.

 Fathers are only able to abdicate their roles as father because of the strong, amazing mothers that they leave behind.
 If as mothers, we went without seeing our children for days, sometimes months on end and didn’t provide food, shelter and clothing, we’d be done for neglect.
 Rightly so.
-It’s always different when dad’s do it.
+It’s always different when dads do it.

 Last year on Father’s Day, the first without their father, I didn’t make a fuss.
 I didn’t mention it to their nursery and waited to see what happened.
 The girls made cards for me and for their grandad, my dad, because they are lucky enough to have a wonderful relationship with him.
 As am I. I suspect the same will happen again this year.
 I don’t mind.
 I don’t want them to feel left out at school when their friends are making cards so it feels fitting that they give their cards to their granddad who sees them lots, picks them up from school, buys school uniform and provides the male role model that they need.
 The choice is entirely up to them.

 Deep down, I wish that their father was interested in spending the day, even an hour with them, for their sakes because frankly, as much as I take on the role of father, I’m not their father.
 I don’t want them to feel different.
 The past has proven that there is absolutely nothing that I can do anymore.
 It won’t happen.
-So I give up and instead of mourning the fact that my girls don’t have a proper father daughter relationship, they have an amazing mum, and an ever-growing support network.
+So I give up and instead of mourning the fact that my girls don’t have a proper father/daughter relationship, I’m going to celebrate what they do have, and that’s an amazing mum, and an ever-growing support network.

 How are you celebrating Father’s Day this year ?